SPRINTT - Student Polar Research with IPY National (and International) Teacher Training

 timeline - Phase I is 3 weeks class time, Phase II is 1-3 weeks class time, Phase III is 2-3 weeks class time and project-based

-SPRINTT is a 5-8 week science content and investigation program in which students in Grades 6-12 learn about and use authentic polar data to conduct their own investigation.
-Students learn about the causes and impacts of Earth's changing climate.
+Learn about and use authentic polar data as you work toward conducting student investigations.
+Study the causes and impacts of Earth's changing climate.
 The program includes the vital perspectives of both western scientists and the indigenous Northern population.

 SPRINTT is comprised of: